Equal play: How Hopscotch uses Paste

 Need for clear communication

 As the business grew so did the need for clear and effective communication across their distributed, four-person team.
-“When we need to present to someone, we put something together with Paste in minutes,” she says.
+“When we need to present to someone, we put a deck together in minutes with Paste,” she says.
 “It makes everything look good, but you don’t have to obsess over the details.
 Everything’s always laid out properly, and it’s online, so you can access it anywhere.”

 These days, the team uses Paste to run team meetings, showcase the latest metrics, and for product planning.

-“When we need to present to someone, we put something together in minutes.”
+“When we need to present to someone, we put a deck together in minutes with Paste.”

 For every new feature in Hopscotch, the team comes up with a hypothesis, approach, measurements for success, and learnings which are all documented right in Paste.
 “We thought a lot about the right way to think about how we do things, so by using the same Paste template, it pushes us to think about everything in a consistent way.”